JavaScript: Negation

 isEven(10); // true

-to the left of the function call and get the opposite result.
+!isEven(10); // falseWe simply added ! to the left of the function call and got the opposite result.
+Negation lets you express the intended rules in code without writing new functions.

 isEven(10); // true